 about the time the kettle was emptied into the fermenter was when everyone showed up.
 Motor, Nils, Torstin, Gabby, Phil, Thomas, Matt, Beth, Melissa, Catherine, Brandi and Hallie. about the time when everyone was leaving ShaunO and Stephenee showed up. from there we rolled to Richard’s to party in the Elizebeth Street Brewery until the midnight clock struck the new year.

 two weeks later the fermenting finished meaning it was time to add more hops. we talked about what that hop or hops might be. then I smelled them, crushed them, and combined three different hops together to make what we would add. let’s just say that as much as I like the hops in an IPA none of those made it into the beer. all that sat for a while before the beer was filtered.

 the beer called Beer School will be on during the month of February as part of the collaboration between Magnolia and 21st Amendment.
 SF Beer Week also falls during the same time frame.

-if you want to come to the release party be sure to watch here for the date and time. you could also email us at firstname.lastname@example.org with the title Get Here and we’ll email the details.the homework is beer but it takes your money to fund the research required to find the next topic.
+if you want to come to the release party be sure to watch here for the date and time. you could also email us at email@example.com with the title Get Here and we’ll email the details.